Are you looking for a fun and quick getaway? Michigan’s Adventure amusement park might be the perfect destination for you.

 As far as amusement rides go, this spot also offers Michigan’s first suspended looping roller coaster, Thunderhawk, which flips its riders upside-down five times, and Wolverine Wildcat and Mad Mouse roller coasters.

-“Our parks combined offer over 60 rides and attractions, we’re definitely very family-oriented,” says Laure Bollenbach, the marketing director at Michigan’s Adventure.
+“Our parks combined offer over 60 rides and attractions, we’re definitely very family-oriented,” says Laure Bollenbach, the Communications and Brand Activation Manager at Michigan’s Adventure.
 “We have rides for small children all the way up to the big thrill seekers, and your ticket entitles you to both parks, so you get to choose what you want to experience for the day.”

-2021 also welcomes a brand new kids’ area to the park called Camp Snoopy, which is Peanuts themed and features five brand new rides for your youngest thrill seekers, including kiddie coaster Woodstock Express.
+Younger kids will also enjoy Camp Snoopy, which is Peanuts themed and features five rides for your youngest thrill seekers, including kiddie coaster Woodstock Express.

 Included in your ticket, and in the 60-attraction count, are the thrills offered at WildWater Adventure water park.
 Here, you will find several waterslides, a Lazy River and three wave pools, along with the popular Funnel of Fear, which is a level five ride.